oroinc/documentation/user/concept-guides/menus/index.rst

 Calendar_menu
 ^^^^^^^^^^^^^

 **Calendar_menu** is a service menu that is located on the **My Calendar** page under the ellipsis menu to the right from the calendar name.
-The actions in the menu help to change the displayed calendar color, hide or remove a calendar.
+The actions in the menu help change the displayed calendar color, hide or remove a calendar.

 .. image:: /user/img/concept-guides/menus/calendar_menu.png
    :alt: A sample of the calendar_menu in the back-office